savvy8j/EmployeeManagementSystem/README.md

 #  EmployeeManagementSystem

-A Dropwizard-based RESTful Employee Management API with PostgreSQL and Hibernate integration.
+A simple Dropwizard-based RESTful Employee Management API with PostgreSQL and Hibernate integration.

 ---